radicle-dev/heartwood/HACKING.md

 * `radicle-crdt`: Conflict-free replicated datatypes (CRDTs) used for things like discussions and patches.
 * `radicle-crypto`: A wrapper around Ed25519 cryptographic signing primitives.
 * `radicle-dag`: A simple directed acyclic graph implementation used by `radicle-cob`.
-* `radicle-httpd`: The radicle HTTP daemon that serves API clients and Git fetch requests.
 * `radicle-node`: The radicle peer-to-peer daemon that enables users to connect to the network and share code.
 * `radicle-remote-helper`: A Git remote helper for `rad://` remotes.
 * `radicle-ssh`: OpenSSH functionality, including a library used to interface with `ssh-agent`.